 Alfa Nero is a splendid motor yacht 269 feet long and 47 feet wide, made of steel and aluminum.
 It was built by Oceanco Yachts and designed by Nuvolari & Lenard in collaboration with Alberto Pinto in charge of the interior design.
-Large enough to accommodate 12 passengers, the ship has a master suite with an office, closets and a private deck with Jacuzzi; a VIP cabin with en suite dressing rooms and bathrooms, plus three additional double cabins.
-The vast halls of the main level—decorated with polished wood textures, bright colors and generous ornamentation—have ample space for a magnificent dining room, living area, bar and even a grand piano.
-For outdoor fun, the ship has a huge aft deck with infinity pool.
-Moreover, the vessel also features a professional kitchen, spa, gym and watersport equipment such jet skis.
-The Alfa Nero calls Monaco home, but according to its seasonal schedule, you could charter it and take it to the most exotic beaches for about $1.13 million a week.
+With over 4,000 square feet of living space, its large enough to accommodate 12 passengers and up to 26 crew.
+The ship has a master suite with an office, closets and a private deck with Jacuzzi; a VIP cabin with en suite dressing rooms and bathrooms, plus three additional double cabins.
+The vast halls of the main level—decorated with polished wood textures, bright colors and lavish ornamentation—have ample space for a magnificent dining room, living area, bar and even a grand piano.
+For outdoor fun, the ship has a huge aft deck with infinity pool that through a hydraulic system transforms into a dance floor or helipad.
+Moreover, the vessel also features a professional gourmet kitchen, spa, gym and watersport equipment including jet skis.
+With a range of 6,630 miles at 15 knots, it can reach speeds of up to 20 knots.
+The Alfa Nero calls Monaco home, but according to its seasonal schedule, you can charter it and take it to the most exotic beaches for about US $1,100,000 million a week.

-The Kokomo sailboat is a great choice for those who love sailing, but are not willing to forego the comfort and luxury of a motor yacht.
+The Kokomo sailboat is an excellent choice for those who love sailing but are not willing to forego the comfort and luxury of a motor yacht.
 Built by Alloy Yachts and engineered by the team of Ed Dubois, this colossal 190-ft. sailboat can accommodate up to ten of your friends or family members.
-According to the superyacht builders from New Zealand, Kokomo was developed with the purpose of “creating a sailboat that offers new standards of performance, comfort and style.”
-The master cabin takes the entire width of the stern and has two dressing rooms, en-suite bathroom and King size bed.
+According to these superyacht builders from New Zealand, Kokomo was developed with the purpose of “creating a sailboat that offers new standards of performance, comfort, and style.”
+The master cabin takes the entire width of the stern and has two dressing rooms, en-suite bathroom, and King size bed.
+A soft and luxurious silk carpet gives a special touch of luxury to the bedroom.
+All bathrooms feature white marble and green glass finishes we well as wood detailing.
 There are also five double cabins, all with their en-suite bathrooms, and the main hall comes with a regal dining table, a full bar and a seating area framed by splendid windows.
+The large windows allow light to enter the interior and afford panoramic views.
 The ship boasts superb navigation performance: distinctly sporty, with a cruising speed of 13.5 knots and a maximum speed of 16 knots.
-The cost of renting the Kokomo is around $280,000 a week.
+Some of their innovations are apparent in the keel system, submarine anchors, and hull structure.
+Her 120-ton keel delivers ultimate stability.
+The cost of renting the Kokomo is around $210,000 a week.